-While none of the two supplements is necessary to maintain good health, whey protein supplement is something that you may want to consider in your diet, considering its benefits.
-Some of them include preventing cancer, keeping blood pressure in check and supporting a healthy heart.
+While none of the two supplements is necessary to maintain good health, whey protein are something that you may want to consider in your diet, considering its benefits and not mass gainers.

 Mass Gainer vs Protein Powder: Who’s the Real Winner?

-The major difference between a mass gainer and whey protein is that a mass gainer is intended towards providing the number of calories required to gain weight, while a whey protein supplement is intended to fulfill protein requirements.
+The major difference between a mass gainer and whey protein is that a mass gainer is intended towards providing the number of calories required, while whey protein supplements is intended to fulfill protein requirements.

 There’s no one rule for all when it comes to looking at mass gainer vs whey protein results.
 While whey protein caters to a lot more target audience, muscle gainers are packaged specially for people who’re looking to put on weight.

 Recommended: If you’re looking for the best type of protein to use, we suggest using Whey Protein Isolate, due to it being most affordable and easily digesting.
 Whey Protein Concentrate, on the other hand, has more fats and carbohydrates.
 And Hydrolyzed Whey Protein is the most expensive among all.

 You Might Like:

 - Is Mass Gainer Good For Bulking?